ARRIVAL IN HAWAII

 Do you have a list of recommended things to bring?

 It is recommended to travel light and remember that you are traveling to a tropical area.
-Items that we recommend to bring during your trip are: flashlight (essential), yoga clothes, water bottle, sandals/water shoes/comfortable walking shoes, short-sleeve shirts (cotton or light synthetic), light fleece/sweatshirt (it can get chilly at night), pants (cotton or light synthetic), shorts, socks (1-2 pairs), undergarments, swimsuits, light raincoat or small umbrella, hat/bandana, notebook/pen, sunscreen, binoculars, back/daypack, camera, toiletries.
+Yoga mats are not provided at the training so please bring your own yoga mat or you can purchase one in one of the nearby towns.
+Yoga blocks and straps will be provided by Peak Beings.
+If you want to bring any other props you like to practice with please feel free to bring them.
+Other items that we recommend to bring during your trip are: flashlight (essential), yoga clothes, water bottle, sandals/water shoes/comfortable walking shoes, short-sleeve shirts (cotton or light synthetic), light fleece/sweatshirt (it can get chilly at night), pants (cotton or light synthetic), shorts, socks (1-2 pairs), undergarments, swimsuits, light raincoat or small umbrella, hat/bandana, notebook/pen, sunscreen, binoculars, back/daypack, camera, toiletries.
 We promote natural clothing items (cotton), but synthetic clothing does dry better in the humid environments.
 Teacher Trainees bring a notebook or journal and if possible an ipod or mp3 player and associated chargers/batteries if you would like to use music during your class.
 Ipads, iphones, and other tablets are not allowed in Teacher Training classes for note taking.
-Note: All participants are required to wear a shirt or tank top during all the training classes.

 What is the weather like in Hawaii?